-So if the financing of your GmbH is on shaky ground, you should consider forming an UG (entrepreneurial limited liability company) as an alternative.
+So if the financing of your GmbH is on shaky ground, you should consider forming an UG (the entrepreneurial version of Germany’s limited liability company) as an alternative.
 With this special form of GmbH, the minimum share capital is the symbolic amount of one euro.
 At the same time, you can convert a UG into a GmbH at any time if the €25,000 in capital is available.

 Not all advice is the same

 There are plenty of startup consultants, but not everyone can help you with specific questions.
 Starting a business abroad, GmbHs as a holding structure or legal intricacies in the GmbH articles of association require support from a professional with many years of experience.
 Make sure you choose a consultant who has the right expertise for your business.

 - At least one partner (natural or legal person)